 What fields are available for this data source?

-For OneView, you will find a list of all dimensions and metrics available for use in TapClicks, organized by data view, here: OneView metrics in the Connector Marketplace.
+For OneView, you will find a list of all dimensions and fields available for use in TapClicks, organized by data view, here: OneView.

 How do I request an additional data set from OneView?